 If you haven’t, don’t forget to also set up your work email with “out of office.”
 The sooner you set this up (2-3 days before!), the easier it is for you to detach from other things and focus on enjoying your wedding!

-9. Have a rehearsal dinner
+Have a rehearsal dinner (last-minute wedding details that are always forgotten)

 Especially if you have a big immediate family, having a rehearsal dinner will help you closely interact with everyone and thank them for being part of your life and wedding journey.